Jan-Novak00/Enrollments1/Milestone2/Requirements/Run-time/Availibility_NotificationWorker->ExamDatabase/description.md

 - We have to introduce way to synchronize primary and secondary database.
 - We need to add functionality to Notification log component.
     - enable dynamicly switching database to writes logs.
+- Due to 24 hours limit we can afford to restore not responding database manually